nipreps/eddymotion/docs/usage.rst

    - `n_jobs`: Number of parallel jobs.
    - `seed`: Seed for the random number generator (necessary for deterministic estimation).

-   The method returns a list of affine matrices encoding the estimated parameters of the deformations due to head motion and eddy currents.
+   The method returns an Nx4x4 array of affine matrices encoding the estimated parameters of the deformations due to head motion and eddy currents.

    Example: